Aram47/cyber-bounty-backend/README.md

 - GNU Make
 - Docker

+## Documentation

+There is a swagger documentation at http://localhost:1488/doc (assuming you're running the server on port 1488)

 ## Optional
 - IPFS daemon (if you need to use the server alongside with frontend part)